j3k0/cordova-plugin-purchase/README.md

 The MIT License

-Copyright (c) 2014-2019, Jean-Christophe Hoelt and contributors
+Copyright (c) 2014-, Jean-Christophe HOELT and contributors

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal